ulian-onua/KRDeviceType/README.md

 }
 ```

-If you wish to check if current device is 4.7 inches iPhone (iPhone 6 or iPhone 6s or iPhone 7):
+If you wish to check if current device is 4.7 inches iPhone (iPhone 6 or iPhone 6s or iPhone 7 or iPhone 8):
 ```swift
 if KRDeviceType() == .iPhone6 {
     // Perform appropiate operations